 Sales & Service Agent

 Obtaining A.S. in Digital Design & Computer Graphics

-Josh’s enthusiasm for finding creative solutions & absorbing information extends to any field he encounters – he’s equally at home discussing high-level design abstractions, tolerances on bolt holes, CAD styles & their relative merits, or his favorite mathematicians.
-He likes to examine the underlying principles of any design, so he can see what really makes it tick.
+Josh’s enthusiasm for finding unconventional solutions & absorbing information extends to any field he encounters – he’s equally at home discussing high-level design abstractions, tolerances on bolt holes, CAD styles & their relative merits, or his favorite mathematicians.
+He likes to examine the underlying principles & history of any design, so he can see what really makes it tick.